adl/hoaf/README.md

 ### `AP:`

-`AP:` gives the number of atomic propositions, followed by the name of each of these atomic propositions (using double-quoted C-strings).
+`AP:` gives the number of atomic propositions, followed by unique names for each of these atomic propositions (using double-quoted C-strings).
 Atomic propositions are implicitly numbered from left to right, starting at 0.

 For instance